How to Install a Boiling Water Tap

 5) Connect your boiler

 Once your tap is secured to your sink, connect your boiler to the filter and then the tap, following the instructions provided.
 Ensure screws and bolts are screwed on tightly to prevent leakages and check for any defects or damage.
+If you spot an issue, we recommend you immediately turn off the boiler and pause the installation until you have spoken with a professional.
+Our customers can contact us here.

 6) Plug in your boiler

-Next, you can plug your boiler into the safe plug socket and turn your water supply back on.
-Once you've turned on your water supply, you should check your water pressure.
-The operating pressure of our taps is between 0.5 to 5.0 bar.
 If your pressure is below or exceeds this, you should turn off your supply and consult a plumber who can advise on ways to increase or decrease your water pressure.
 Continuing to operate your hot water tap if the pressure is not in this range may void your warranty.

 7) Wait until the boiler fills and heats up